Charmingloopy/Kif-Mods/README.md

 Reworks Stall so that in a addition of the pokemon with this ability always moving lasts the damage of their attacks are multiplied by 1.5 - idea from https://www.reddit.com/r/pokemon/comments/14ug713/comment/jra6ua3/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button

 ## Rivalry Rework Mod:
-Reworks Rivalry so that if the pokemon shares a type with the target their dmg is multiplied by 1.15 and if they also have the same gender as the target their dmg is multiplied by a total of 1.43
+Reworks Rivalry so that if the pokemon shares a type with the target their dmg is multiplied by 1.15 and if they also have the same gender as the target their dmg is multiplied by a total of 1.43 - based on a idea from https://www.reddit.com/r/pokemon/comments/14ug713/what_abilities_would_you_buff_or_change_to_become/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button